ks-no/designsystem/packages/react/README.md

-# KS Designsystem for React
+# KS Digital Designsystem for React

 This library provides React components for KS Digital, designed to align closely with the components from [Designsystemet.no](https://www.designsystemet.no/komponenter).